 The student is evaluated in theory and clinical at the end of each Level.
-The Practical Nursing student is promoted when Level objectives have been achieved along with the requirements of the current curriculum.
+The Practical Nursing student is promoted when Level outcomes have been achieved along with the course objectives and requirements of the current curriculum.
 To attain advancement, the student must satisfactorily complete clinical courses, maintain adequate theory grades, demonstrate aptitude for nursing, and adhere to school standards.